touchsky000111/basketball_analytics_opencv_with_custom_trained_model/README.md

 - `--confidence`: Confidence threshold for detections (default: 0.3)
 - `--device`: Device to use - "cuda", "cpu", or None for auto-detect (default: None)
 - `--ball-model`: Path to ball detection model (default: model/best.pt)

+### Display Options

+- `--mark-ball`: Mark ball position on frames with a red circle
+- `--show-goal-text`: Display goal notification text ("GOAL!
+[Team Name]") on frames when a goal is detected
+- `--show-score-text`: Display score text ("Team A: X | Team B: Y") on frames

 ### Other Options